 From 1945 through 1963, Szpilman played the keys and acted as the director of the music department for Polish Radio.

-After his death in 2000 at the ripe age of 88, his legacy and music were immortalized in the 2002 Oscar-award winning film, The Pianist.
-Adrien Brody won the Best Actor award for playing Szpilman.
+After his death in 2000 at the age of 88, his legacy and music were immortalized in the 2002 Oscar-award winning film, The Pianist, featuring Adrien Brody who won an Oscar for Best Actor for playing Szpilman.

 However, the most fitting tribute came in 2011 when Polish Radio’s Studio 1 was renamed for Wladyslaw Szpilman.